 And we can help make that happen.

 To do our part, we’ve created what we call our ‘Bun Up Initiative’; a simple promise by us to donate 10% of the profits from sales of all Pittsford Outfitters branded products to help ensure that ALL girls - not just those from affluent suburbs or schools with great athletic programs - have the opportunity to experience and grow through sports and the outdoors.

-We’re calling this the ‘Bun Up Initiative’, and the funds from this effort will be used to help support girls in sports – from donating to national organizations, to supporting high school teams, to buying that one random girl a stick so she can play because that’s all that was holding her back, we will do our part to help.
+The funds from this effort will be used to help support girls in sports and get them outdoors – from donating to national organizations, to supporting high school teams, to buying that one random girl a stick so she can play because that’s all that was holding her back, we will do our part to help.
 A simple promise.
 A simple act.
 And yet something so fundamentally important.

 Because every girl needs the opportunity to put her hair up in a bun and get out there and play.
-Bun up, game on.
+Bun up.
+Play.
+Repeat.
 For my girls and every girl, every day.

 Thanks for your support.